-{The directions of two rows in $\bar{U}$ or $\bar{V}$ are the same if and only if the corresponding nodes lie in the same row cluster or column cluster.
-For example, if node $i$ and node $j$ are in the same row cluster $k$, then $\bar{U}_{i\ast}$ and $\bar{U}_{i\ast}$ both have direction $H_{k\ast}$.} But the angles between each couple of direction tell different story for the row clusters and column clusters.
-For the row side, two rows of $\bar{U}$ are perpendicular if the corresponding nodes lie in different row clusters.
-While for the column side, the angle between two rows of $\bar{V}$ that correspond to different column clusters depends generally on the direction between the corresponding columns in a ``normalized'' connectivity matrix $\bar{\Sigma}^{-1}\tilde{B}$, where $\tilde{B}$ is defined earlier.
-Except these facts, Lemma \ref{lemma2} essentially explains why a normalization step is needed in Algorithm \ref{spectralmedian} before the $k$-median.
-It is well-known that $k$-median or $k$-means clusters nodes together if they are close in the sense of Euclidean distance.
+Lemma \ref{lemma3} says that {the directions of two rows in $\bar{U}$ ($\bar{V}$) are the same if and only if the corresponding nodes lie in the same row (column) cluster.
+For example, if node $i$ and node $j$ are in the same row cluster $k$, then $\bar{U}_{i\ast}$ and $\bar{U}_{i\ast}$ both have direction $H_{k\ast}$.} On the other hand, if two nodes are in different row (column) clusters, there exists an angle between the corresponding rows of $\bar{U}$ ($\bar{V}$).
+In particular, two rows of $\bar{U}$ are perpendicular if the corresponding nodes lie in different row clusters.
+While on the column's side, if two nodes are in different column clusters, then the angle between the corresponding rows of $\bar{V}$ depends generally on the angles between the indicated rows in a ``normalized'' connectivity matrix $\tilde{B}^\intercal H\bar{\Sigma}^{-1}$.
+In Lemma \ref{lemma4}, we provide understandable and reasonable conditions which lead to an explicit bound of the angle.
+Except for these facts, Lemma \ref{lemma3} essentially explains why a normalization step is needed in Algorithm \ref{spectralmedian} before the $k$-means.
+It is well-known that $k$-means clusters nodes together if they are close in the sense of Euclidean distance.
 The normalization step forces any two rows of $\bar{U}$ or $\bar{V}$ to lie in the same position if the corresponding nodes are in the same row cluster or column cluster.
-In such way, the $k$-median or $k$-means could succeed when applied to the sample version singular vectors.
+In such a way, the $k$-means could succeed when applied to the sample version singular vectors.

-{ In Theorem \ref{rproappro} and \ref{rsamappro}, we have proved that the randomized adjacency matrices ${A}^{\rm rp}$ and ${A}^{\rm rs}$ concentrate around the population $P$ under the ScBMs, where we actually did not make use of the explicit structure of $P$ but only the facts that $P$ is the population of $A$, and $P$ is of rank $K^y$.
+In Theorem \ref{rproappro} and \ref{rsamappro}, we have proved that the randomized adjacency matrices ${A}^{\rm rp}$ and ${A}^{\rm rs}$ concentrate around the population $P$ under the ScBMs, where we actually did not make use of the explicit structure of $P$ but only the facts that $P$ is the population of $A$, and $P$ is of rank $K^y$.
 Hence the same results hold here for the DC-ScBMs.
-Next, we use this results combining with Lemma \ref{lemma2} to analyze the misclustering performance of the randomized spectral co-clustering algorithms.
-We deal with the random projection and random sampling schemes, respectively. }
+Next, we use these results combining with Lemma \ref{lemma3} to analyze the clustering performance of RP-SsCC and RS-SsCC.